 Tap [E] or click on the icon in the toolbar to go back to Loupe View.

-You can also customise your workspace from the preferences menu or by right-clicking in Loupe View.
+You can also customise your workspace, such as the location of the filmstrip from preferences or by right-clicking in Loupe View.

 To enter zoom mode tap the [SPACEBAR].
 If there are any faces detected in the image you’ll zoom straight to the face closest to the centre.